oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 *Note*: This lab environment is setup with Enterprise Manager Cloud Control Release 13.5 and Database 19.10 as Oracle Management Repository.
 Workshop activities included in this lab will be executed both locally on the instance using Enterprise Manager Command Line Interface (EMCLI) or Rest APIs, and the Enterprise Manager console (browser)

-## Task 1: Assess patch recommendation and create gold image [Read-Only Step]
+## Task 1: Assess patch recommendation and create gold image

 In this task, we will review patch recommendations for existing gold images.
 Based upon the recommendations, we will create a new version.